When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery Detection: Methodology

+To be specific, given a minibatch $\mathbf{X}$, we first calculate the feature centroid of the generated real samples $\mathbf{X}^r_g$ based on Eq.~\ref{eq:center}, denoted as $Cent(\mathbf{X}^r_g)$.
+Then, we define RS Loss to maximize the separation between this generated real centroid and each sample-wise generated fake feature $\mathbf{x} \in \mathbf{X}^f_g$.
+This is achieved by minimizing their average cosine similarity, which can be written as:

-By incorporating RS Loss and DC Score, we formulate a unified loss function that simultaneously optimizes both domain-risky and domain-safe samples for generative replay-based deepfake detection.
+RS Loss can leverage the previous information in the replay real sample by sample.
+By considering the relative authenticity differences among generated images, we indirectly exploit the information embedded within the generative replay, even when they are domain risky. \paragraph{\textbf{Overall Detection Loss.}} When domain confusion is relatively mild, direct supervision evidently provides strong guidance.
+Meanwhile, RS Loss facilitates maximal exploitation of the informative content within domain-risky data.
+Therefore, we propose to adaptively adjust the balance between RS Loss and direct supervision.
+Hence, by incorporating RS Loss and DC Score, we formulate a unified loss function that simultaneously optimizes both domain-risky and domain-safe samples for generative replay-based deepfake detection.
 Firstly, the common supervision signal for face forgery detection is a Cross-Entropy loss, which could be written as: